 Rust is another compiled programming language that is also a safer alternative to C/C++.
 It focuses on speed, memory safety, and parallel processing and is often used in game engines, browser components, and VR simulation engines where speed is a priority.

 C# is a language, like Java, that first compiles to a virtual language and then is interpreted by a VM.
 This gives it the features of an interpreted language while adding some speed.
 C#, developed by Microsoft, is easy to learn, and has many third-party libraries that make development quicker and easier.
-It is popular for creating desktop applications, video games, and web services.
+Like C++, C# is versatile, used for creating desktop applications, video games, and web services.

 Java compiles to bytecode which is then interpreted by the Java Virtual Machine.
 It was one of the first programming languages to do this, which is why it quickly became (and remains) popular.
 Using a VM means that a Java application can be moved from one operating system to another with no changes to the code as long as there is a version of the JVM for the operating system available.
 This cross-platform feature combined with its speed makes Java a popular language for many applications, including web development, desktop development, game development, mobile app development, and much more.

 Swift is a modern programming language developed by Apple that compiles to Assembly code.
 It was designed to replace the older Objective-C language.
 It’s used to develop your favorite Apple products, like Apple TV, the Apple Watch, and iPhones and iPads.
 Swift is now the most popular language for Mac OS X and iOS development, but it is also cross-platform and is starting to see use in other applications.

 It’s not always about being fast